MortenTryti/StandardStockModel/scr/Data_Analysis/README.md

 ### Volatility markers
-The current markers are set arbitrarily,
+The current markers are set arbitrarily and could definitely be improved by actual expertise in the field of measures of stock volatility.
 *  **Low volatility:** $<2.5\%$ avg price change of financial asset.
 * **Medium volatility:** Between $2.5\%$ to $5.0\%$ avg price change of financial asset.
 * **High volatility:** Above $5.0\%$ avg price change of financial asset.

+The following table shows the probability distributions I have obtained from my analysis of the NASDAQ dataset.

 | Price change %      | Low volatility      |   Medium volatility        |     High volatility |